thejasvibr/thejasvibr.github.io/about/index.md

 ### *Updates*
 * I'm currently heading on the path to finishing up my PhD, and am looking for potential labs to do a post-doc.
 I'm particularly interested in projects that involve a mix of computational and experimental components to it with sensory biology and image/signal analysis involved.
-I'd also be interested to talk about the possibility of continuing work on ahigh spatiotemporal dataset of echolocating bat groups I collected  during my PhD.
+I'd also be interested to talk about the possibility of continuing work on a high spatio-temporal resolution dataset of echolocating bat groups I collected  during my PhD.
 Visit [this page](../usho-visho) for more details on why I think this dataset is cool and unique!